Nick Massi

 Nicholas E. Macioci (September 19, 1927 – December 24, 2000) was an American bass singer, songwriter, and bass guitarist.
 He is best known for his work as the bassist and bass vocalist for The Four Seasons, for whom he performed under the stage name Nick Massi.

 Early life

 Born in Newark, New Jersey, Nicholas "Massi" Macioci was first taught to play the bass fiddle by Newark native and musician Anthony Gaeta.
 Massi was called up for service by the United States Army and was based in Japan.

 Career

 The Four Seasons

 As a bass singer, Massi had been playing with several bands before he joined The Four Lovers in 1958, including some groups that featured future Four Lovers and Four Seasons members Frankie Valli and Tommy DeVito.
 Valli credited Macioci as one of his most influential early mentors in the music business.
 In October 1959, Macioci, by this point billed as "Nickie Massey," was signed to Brunswick Records as frontman for the Nite-Lites; he recorded one single, the self-composed "Tell Me You Care," which received a positive review in Cashbox but eventually failed to chart.
+During his time fronting the Nite-Lites, he and his eventual Four Seasons successor Joe Long played in neighboring clubs with their respective bands, and Long recalled that he and Massey had spent time together on the New Jersey beaches practicing their craft for onlooking women.